numpy/numtype/CONTRIBUTING.md

 For more details, see <https://docs.astral.sh/ruff/>.

-## Type-checking
+## Type-checking and Testing

-To validate that the annotations are correct, we use two type-checkers:
+To validate that the annotations are correct and run tests, we use several tools:
-[basedpyright] and [mypy].
-Both are included as development dependency, and therefore automatically installed with `uv sync`.
+[basedpyright], [mypy], and [pytest].
+All are included as development dependency-group, so that `uv sync` will install them by default.

 ### basedpyright

-You can run basedpyright on the entire project using
+You can run basedpyright on the entire project using:

 ```bash
 $ uv run basedpyright